 How to forward coverage reports to Codacy

-Codacy is a code review tool that allows for automatic analysis, code coverage tracking, and extensive reports to allow you and your team to improve your code quality over time.
+Codacy is a code review tool that allows automatic analysis, code coverage tracking, and extensive reports, for you and your team to improve your code quality over time.

 Analysis reports displayed within Codacy dashboard: